Todd Grimshaw: 2001–2017

 Highly academic, Todd is poised to sit A-Levels until he gets involved with teenage mother, Sarah Platt (Tina O'Brien), with whom he falls in love, leaving thoughts of university behind in favour of domesticity; much to his mother's dismay.
 Sarah becomes pregnant with Todd's baby, her second, at the age of sixteen.
 However, changes begin to show in Todd when he becomes infatuated with Sarah's older brother, Nick Tilsley (Adam Rickett).
 After a night out, Todd kisses a sleeping Nick, who wakes up and rebuffs him.
 Although Nick remains convinced that Todd is gay and insists that Sarah finish her relationship with him, Todd is able to pass the incident off as a misguided moment of drunken confusion.
-However, he later secretly embarks on a relationship with gay nurse, Karl Foster.
-They sleep together in Sarah's bed and Todd admits that he enjoys sneaking around behind Sarah's back.
+Despite this, he later secretly embarks on a relationship with gay nurse Karl Foster.
+They sleep together in Sarah's bed, and Todd admits that he enjoys sneaking around behind Sarah's back.
 Karl ends their relationship when Todd refuses to break up with Sarah, wanting to have Sarah and his child at home and Karl as his "bit on the side".
 Todd then comes out as gay to Sarah.

 Sarah then suffers a placental abruption, caused by a pre-existing medical condition, and goes into premature labour.
 She has an emergency caesarean section and their son Billy is born, leaving them both on the critical list.
-Todd shows little concern for Sarah's wellbeing during this time and is only interested in Billy, demanding that Sarah take him to see him.
-Billy dies 24 hours after his birth and tensions escalate between the Platts and Grimshaws.
-Todd comes to terms with his sexuality, resumes his studies and is accepted to Oxford University.
-However, when Todd catches Sarah and his brother Jason together, he lashes out at Sarah, slapping her and throwing her out then fighting with Jason.
+Todd shows little concern for Sarah's wellbeing during this time, and is only interested in Billy, demanding that Sarah take him to see him.
+Billy dies 24 hours after his birth, and tensions escalate between the Platts and Grimshaws.
+Todd comes to terms with his sexuality, resumes his studies and is accepted to study at Oxford University.

+However, when Todd catches Sarah and his brother Jason together, he lashes out at Sarah, slapping her and throwing her out, then fighting with Jason.
 In the aftermath, Todd moves to London and tells Sarah he hopes she finds someone who loves her as much as he did.